DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Importance of algorithms to Engineering applications.
 Problem formulation and reduction to machine-solvable form.
 Computational complexity as a key algorithm evaluation criterion.
 Exploring and evaluating solution approaches to a non-trivial example problem – convex hulls and robot path-finding.

-Types in Java.
-Primitive types, promotion and casting, computational pitfalls and machine epsilon.
-Class types, objects, references, arrays of objects, primitive wrappers, strings.
-Generic types and interfaces and the Java Collections Framework.
+C++ Review.
+Primitive types, number representation, promotion and casting, computational pitfalls, and machine epsilon.
+Class types, references, memory management, elementary data structures.
+Generic types and generic algorithm implementation – C++ templates and the Standard Template Library.

 Abstract Data Types & Data Structures